-The transports entered the Coldwater River after struggling to clear obstructions and navigate the winding waterway.
-The Federal mission was to move down the Coldwater to the Tallahatchie, and then onto the Yazoo, which would bring the Federals within striking distance of Vicksburg to the south.
+The Federal army-navy expedition to get to the Confederate stronghold of Vicksburg, Mississippi, via Yazoo Pass continued into March.
+On the 2nd, the last Federal transport finally cleared the pass after struggling for nearly a month to clear obstructions and navigate the winding waterway.
+The objective was to move down the Coldwater River to the Tallahatchie, and then onto the Yazoo, which would bring the Federals within striking distance of Vicksburg to the south.

-After the initial probe, the gunboats returned to trade fire with the Confederates from about 800 yards.
-Lieutenant Commander James P. Foster of the Chillicothe reported that one of his gun crews was “rendered perfectly useless, 3 men being killed outright, 1 mortally wounded, and 10 others seriously wounded, while the other 5 of the gun’s crew had their eyes filled with powder.”
+The Chillicothe exchanged fire with the Confederates on the morning of the 11th, and then returned in the afternoon for another exchange from about 800 yards.
+The Confederates had a clear line of fire, and according to Lieutenant-Commander James P. Foster of the Chillicothe, one of his gun crews was “rendered perfectly useless, 3 men being killed outright, 1 mortally wounded, and 10 others seriously wounded, while the other 5 of the gun’s crew had their eyes filled with powder.”
 The Confederates scored numerous hits on the Federal ironclad until she had to withdraw.
 The Baron de Kalb, farther out of range, sustained no damage but withdrew with the Chillicothe.

-The Federals spent the next day repairing the Chillicothe and placing a battery on shore northeast of Fort Pemberton, protected by cotton bales.
+The Federals spent the next day repairing the Chillicothe, and Ross and Wilson placed a battery on shore about 500 yards northeast of Fort Pemberton, protected by cotton bales.
 Pemberton wrote President Jefferson Davis, “I think General Loring will be able to repel them,” because “not more than two gunboats can operate at the same time against the fort.”

-The gunboats resumed the fight at 11 a.m. on the 13th, with the Chillicothe again forced to withdraw after taking 38 hits.
+The gunboats and the new Federal battery opened fire on Fort Pemberton on the morning of the 13th.
+The Chillicothe was again forced to withdraw after taking 38 hits.
 The Baron de Kalb continued the bombardment but had to withdraw when her ammunition ran low.
 The Confederates sustained some casualties when a Federal shell exploded some of their ammunition, but the fort was otherwise undamaged.
 Had the Federals known the Confederates were running out of ammunition, they might have pressed the attack harder.

 Loring reported to Pemberton, “We have lost some valuable gunners and a few others.
 Thank God, our losses so small.
 Enemy’s losses must be great.”
 But the Federals lost just six men (two killed and four wounded) aboard the Chillicothe.
 Ross reported, “We have no means of knowing the extent of the enemy’s damage.
 If no greater than our own, I may truly say that nobody was hurt by today’s operations.”